xtendtech/sunsynk/README.md

 Steps
 Confirm connectivity to inverter from wifi or internet.

-From terminal run the Python file with two arguments in the command-line, the first being your Sunsynk.net username/email and the second being your password for this site.
-These arguments are used programatically to retrieve the bearer token to for API requests.
+We get token using creditials and then get the plant using the token retrieved .These arguments are used programatically to retrieve the bearer token to for API requests.

-The command example would be:

-python3 sunsynk_get_generation.py <my_username/email> <my_password>
-The output by default runs both functions which will display the bearer token, the plant id and the real-time power generation.
+The output by default runs both functions which will display the bearer token, the plant id and the real-time power generation.Also we can save or update the paramters in the inverter